salmakhatun0056/salmakhatun0056/README.md

 ### Hi there 👋, I'm Salma Khatun
 #### Junior web developer

 I am a junior web developer.
-I created 5+ deploying single page/eCommerce applications.
 I have been learning HTML, Vanilla CSS, Javascript, Redux, etc. I can style with CSS frameworks like Bootstrap, TailwindCSS, DaisyUI, etc. I can work with JS libraries such as React, Node, Express, and MongoDB.
 I enjoy learning new technologies.
 I'm ready to take any step to get to the next level.

-Skills:  HTML / CSS/ JS /REACT/Redux/Tailwind/Bootstrap
+##Skills:
+-HTML
+-CSS
+-JS
+-REACT
+-Redux-
+-Tailwind
+-Bootstrap

 - 🔭 I’m currently working on this page.